 “The classes became so popular we were bursting out through the walls of our studio.
 We built another studio, then another, and a fourth on the roof, but still we were full to bursting.
 That’s when we thought, we’re on to something here.”

 What was notable about these classes right from the start of the 1980s was their appeal to women.
 Here was an offering that brought women into the gym and opened up fitness to a whole new market.

 For Jackie Mills, who as LMI Chief Creative Officer oversees creation, production and training of all Les Mills workouts, it was a product of a wider societal movement.

-“It was group fitness that really bought women to gym, because women really liked the social aspect of working out in groups, while developing physical strength was another aspect of the movement.”
+“It was group fitness that really bought women to the gym because women really liked the social aspect of working out in groups, while developing physical strength was another aspect of the movement.”

-As the classes took off with both sexes, Les Mills began to license them for use by other clubs, first in New Zealand then in 1981 in Australia.
+As the classes took off with both sexes, Les Mills began to license them for use by other clubs, first in New Zealand than in 1981 in Australia.

 Continued growth saw Les Mills go public in 1984, while a 1987 investment company buy-out enabled Les Snr and Colleen to divest and pursue new adventures.
 And then it all went badly wrong.

 One month after the takeover, the 1987 financial crash wiped out the stock market and left Les Mills’ new owners in financial ruin.
 Having stayed in the business with a small shareholding, Phillip was thrust into buy-back talks with liquidators in a bid to save the family firm from oblivion.

 “I was in my early 30s with a young family, looking at a loan NZ$10m to save the business – a hell of a lot of money back then,” recalls Phillip.